wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 The full memo from the Sec-Gen of MOH MY (in Bahasa Malaysia), including all forms and the flowchart for payment exemptions can be found [here](http://covid-19.moh.gov.my/garis-panduan/garis-panduan-pengecualian-caj-kuarantin-bagi-person-under-surveilence-pus-di-stesen-kuarantin/Panduan_Pengecualian_Kos_Kuarantin_PUS_KKM.pdf).

-## There is an active MCO/PKP at my point of entry, can I still go back?
+## There is an active MCO/PKP at my point of entry, can I still go back? {#enter-with-active-mco}

 Yes, you can.
 If you are travelling onwards to other districts outside of your quarantine location, please see below on instructions for travelling _after_ quarantine has ended.

 ## I would like to travel to another state/district after my quarantine ends (e.g. quarantine in Selangor after entering KLIA, but my hometown is in Perak).
-Can I do so?
+Can I do so? {#travel-after-mco}

 Take note that inter-state travel is not allowed for the whole country, and states under MCO will not allow inter-district travel.
 See the [latest information about the nationwide MCO][Appendix MCO]